keylime/keylime/docs/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~

 If you want to support revocation, you also need to have cfssl installed and in your
 path on the tenant node.
-It can be obtained from https://github.com/cloudflare/cfssl.
+It can be obtained from `here <https://github.com/cloudflare/cfssl>`_.
 You
 will also need to set ca_implementation to "cfssl" instead of "openssl" in `/etc/keylime.conf`.